stennety/mywebsite/_posts/2024-5-13-build-a-local-ai-system.md

 **How Many GPUs Do You Need?**
 -----------------------------

 The number of GPUs required depends on your specific use case and desired performance.
+Generally you want one application running on only one GPU which size is tailored to it.
+Otherwise you will be constantly loading new data into the VRAM.
+That will not work for a concurrent use unless you use a GPU workload orchestrator.

 Here are some guidelines:

 * **Same quality as GPT4**: 2 RTX 3090 or more
 * **Same quality as GPT3.5**: 1 RTX 3090 or more